drsimplegraffiti/graphql-dotnet/GraphQlApi/readme.md

 ##### Explanation
 - -d: Run the container in detached mode (in the background)
 - -p: Publish a container’s port(s) to the host
-- 5001:80: Map TCP port 80 in the container to port 5001 on the Docker host
+- 2323:80: Map TCP port 80 in the container to port 2323 on the Docker host
 - — name: Assign a name to the container
 - web-api: Name of the image to run
 - web-api-container: Name of the container

+Dummy: Map port 2323 on your local machine to port 80 on the container.
+You can then browse to http://localhost:2323 to view the app.